Manuel Azaña: In the government

-The Spanish legislature, the Cortes, also enacted an agrarian reform program, under which large private landholdings (latifundia) were to be confiscated and distributed among the rural poor.
-However, Azaña was a "middle-class republican", not a socialist.
-He and his followers were not enthusiastic about this program.
-The agrarian law did not include state-funded collective farms, as the Socialists wanted, and was not enacted until late 1932.
+The Spanish legislature, the Cortes, also enacted an agrarian reform program under which large private landholdings (latifundia) were to be confiscated and distributed among the rural poor.
+Agrarian reform was demanded by the Socialists, and was supported by Azaña and the left-wing Republicans.
+However, the agrarian law did not include state-funded collective farms, as the Socialists wanted, and was not enacted until late 1932.
 It was also clumsily written, and threatened many relatively small landholders more than the latifundists.
 The Azaña government also did very little to carry it out: only 12,000 families received land in the first two years.

 In addition, Azaña did little to reform the taxation system to shift the burden of government onto the wealthy.
 Also, the government continued to support the owners of industry against wildcat strikes or attempted takeovers by militant workers, especially the anarcho-syndicalists of the Confederación Nacional del Trabajo (National Confederation of Labour or CNT).
 Confrontation with the CNT erupted in bloody violence at Casas Viejas (now Benalup) and Alt Llobregat.
 Violence against protesters also occurred against non CNT-affiliated workers during Castilblanco and Arnedo events.

 Meanwhile, Azaña's extreme anti-clerical program alienated many moderates.
 In local elections held in early 1933, most of the seats went to conservative and centrist parties.
 Elections to the "Tribunal of Constitutional Guarantees" (the Republic's "Supreme Court") followed this pattern.

 Thus Azaña came into conflict with both the right and far left.
 He called a vote of confidence, but two-thirds of the Cortes abstained, and Alcalá-Zamora ordered Azaña's resignation on 8 September 1933.
-New elections were held on 19 November 1933.

-These elections were won by the right-wing Confederación Española de Derechas Autónomas (CEDA) and the centrist Radical Republican Party.
+The resulting general election on 19 November 1933 was won by the right-wing Confederación Española de Derechas Autónomas (CEDA) and the centrist Radical Republican Party.
 Radical leader Alejandro Lerroux became prime minister.
 Azaña temporarily withdrew from politics and returned to literary activity.

 Azaña's self-imposed political retreat lasted only a short while; in 1934 he founded the Republican Left party, the fusion of Acción Republicana with the Radical Socialist Republican Party, led by Marcelino Domingo, and the Organización Republicana Gallega Autónoma (ORGA) of Santiago Casares Quiroga.